 What Is The Difference Between AC Filters and Furnace Filters?

-A furnace is an indoor unit used in most cases were there is a lot of cold weather.
+A furnace is an indoor unit used in most cases where there is a lot of cold weather.
 An AC Unit is an indoor unit used in hotter climates typically in southern states.
 All filters are designed to keep your unit clean and your air free of dust, dirt and debris, that passes through your HVAC system.
 Keeping dust particles out of your unit will improve your indoor air quality along with extending the life of your furnace or AC Unit.
 Higher quality filters trap smaller particles and help reduce allergens in the air.
 With the right filter you can improve your health, air quality and life of your HVAC system.
 It is very important to remember to change your filters regularly (every 4-6 weeks or as needed).

 What is the Best Type of Filter Without Restricting Your Air Flow?

 We recommend our Flanders Precisionaire EZ Flow Fiberglass Disposable Flat Panel filters.
 They can be used in both heating and air conditioning systems and come in a wide variety of sizes.
 We can also custom make the EZ Flow Filters to your exact size, if one of the many standard sizes won't work for you.
 If you are looking for a filter with minimal air flow restriction, then this is the

 right filter for you.
 They are available in 1" and 2" sizes.
 The EZ Flow disposable filters, are one of the most popular filters in today's market, designed for protection of AC and furnace HVAC units in residential and light commercial applications.